francesctr4/Ymir-Engine/README.md

 ## Instructions

 - How to use the engine, detailing the controls and any specific action
+- Camera
+- Editor Windows
+-

+## Features

+### v0.1 - Geometry Viewer

+- Baker House automatically loaded at the start.
+- Two models provided in FBX format with one channel diffuse texture.
+- Drag&Drop of FBX files from anywhere in the Hard Drive.
+- Drag&Drop of DDS/PNG files (apply the texture to the selected GameObject).
+- GameObject structure, one for each loaded mesh.
+- Three components available for the GameObjects: Transform, Mesh and Material.
+- Unity-like camera controls.
+- Editor Windows:
+  - Console: the window should LOG the geometry loading process from ASSIMP and the external libraries initialization process.
+○ Configuration:
+- A graph for the frames per second.
+- Configuration for all variables on each module (renderer, window, input, textures).

+- Information output of memory consumption, hardware detection and software versions (SDL, OpenGL, DevIL).

+○ Hierarchy: you should display a list with all GameObjects in this window.
+The user should be able to select a GameObject through this window.
+- Inspector displays information about the components of the selected GameObject.

+○ There must be a general menu with an option to quit, visit the github page and get info about the engine (“About”).
+It should also be able to turn on/off editor windows.
+○ There must be a menu to load your own basic shapes.

 ## Additional functionality (Cool features!!!)